tsukihiro-nomel/Akoba/README.md

 The backend will start on `http://localhost:3001`.
 It exposes basic REST endpoints under `/users` and `/projects`.
 Use a tool like Postman to test them.

+### Deploying to Vercel

+The repository is structured as a monorepo where the Next.js app lives in `frontend/`.
+The included `vercel.json` configures Vercel to install, build and run from that directory and rewrites all routes to the frontend app.
+If you import this repo into Vercel, no extra project settings are needed—just deploy and Vercel will execute the commands defined in `vercel.json`.

 ## Limitations

 This code is a starting point and **does not** implement many of the advanced features described in the brief, such as: